-A minor in sociology is earned by presenting at least two 500- or 600-courses (at least 6 hours total) in Sociology as approved by the student's advisor and the Sociology Department.
+A minor in sociology is earned by taking at least 6 credit hours in courses at the 500- or 600- level in Sociology as approved by the student's advisor and the Sociology Department Graduate Program Director.

 SPANISH (SPN)

 The M.A. in Spanish provides an opportunity for students to further their knowledge of the Spanish language and of the cultures and literatures of the Latin/Hispanic world.
 Students completing this degree would increase their qualifications as secondary education teachers or would be prepared to pursue a PhD in Spanish at another institution of higher education.